 “Do you mind, Pavithra?” asked Venu politely, but with apprehension.

 “Not at all, Venu.
 In fact I’m very eager to meet her.”
 After saying that she really wondered and wanted to ask, “Won’t she hate me inside her mind?”
 But she kept it to herself, and did not utter the words aloud.

 Pavithra was wondering how Soumya would see her husband’s second wife, who had now taken her place when she was still alive.
 Any wife, however invalid she might be, wouldn’t welcome another woman into her husband’s life, on any grounds.
 She might hate the very sight of the second woman in her husband’s life.
 She might even have nightmares of her daughter being ill treated by her stepmother.
 Whatever the case may be, she had decided to face it since there was no other alternative.

 Preoccupied by her own thoughts, Pavithra went and stood by the window.
-In the neighbour’s house, she saw an old man throwing away some grains on the ground for the pigeons that cooed near his window.
+In the neighbour’s house, she saw an old man feeding pigeons that cooed near his window.
 The happy birds swarmed around him, freely ate the grains and later they fluttered away in the air.